 You might think that just because you’re still in college, you don’t have to worry about the physical stresses and strains that 8-plus-hour work days put on your body.
 But as a student, you put in a lot of hours studying and working, too.
 Besides getting regular exercise and trying to eat as healthfully as you can, you need to monitor your posture, especially at the computer and when you study.
+This is especially important for students enrolled in online graphic design programs or online IT programs as they will spend even more hours staring at the screen.
 Here are 50 tips and tricks for serious students.
 Think of it as your ultimate guide to ergonomics.

 Make sure you adopt these good posture habits whether you’re sitting in the cafeteria or at your desk.